refinedev/refine/README.md

 The fastest way to get started with **refine** is by using the `create refine-app` project starter tool or using [refine.new](https://s.refine.dev/refine-new-github) browser tool.

-### Using refine.new
+### Using refine.new browser tool

-Building refine CRUD apps with [refine.new](https://s.refine.dev/refine-new-github) is very straight forward.
+[refine.new](https://s.refine.dev/refine-new-github) lets you create a new refine application by making step-by-step selections directly in your browser.

 You can choose the libraries and frameworks you want to work with, and the tool will generate a downloadable boilerplate code for you.

 ### Using `create refine-app`
 Run the following command to create a new **refine** project configured with  [Ant Design System](https://ant.design/) as the default UI framework: